JHPark25/DiscriminologyDocs/docs/source/backend.rst

 `This endpoint <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/backend/server/app.js#L264>`_
-gets the top level insights for the number of reports for a given category during a given time period.
+gets the top level insights for the number of reports for a given category during a given time period, given a school ID.
 The input is of the following form.

 ::